 If you receive federal retirement benefits, you get automatically enrolled in Medicare Part A and Medicare Part B on the first day of the month you turn 65.
 However, you can opt out of receiving Part B, if for instance you are still working and get employer-sponsored health insurance.

-Unlike Part A, which is typically free, Medicare beneficiaries have to pay a premium for Part B. As of 2020, the monthly Medicare Part B premium starts at $144.60 and increases based on your income.
-While preventive services are free, other Medicare Part B benefits are subject to some costs, like a low deductible ($198), coinsurance, and copays.
+Unlike Part A, which is typically free, Medicare beneficiaries have to pay a premium for Part B. In 2023 the monthly Medicare Part B premium starts at $164.90 and increases based on your income.
+While preventive services are free, other Medicare Part B benefits are subject to some costs, like a low deductible ($226), coinsurance, and copays.

 Before we start, you can brush up on Medicare here.
 This federal health insurance program is designed to cover Americans 65 and older and some younger Americans with permanent disabilities.